Orlando Health Care Administration Programs

 Bachelor of Science in Health Services Administration

-Master of Science in Health Sciences - Health Services Administration Track
+Master of Health Administration - Health Services Administration Track

 This master's degree program has been accredited by the Commission on Accreditation of Healthcare Management Education (CAHME).
 It was designed to prepare students for employment in a variety of health care environments in addition to preparing them to earn a doctorate in public affairs.
 The program includes at least 51 credit hours beyond those required in the bachelor's degree and requires students to complete an internship.
 Students who already have professional experience in the health care industry may want to take a look at the university's Executive Health Services Administration track, which is offered entirely online.